 If the proposal would involve active engagement of activities requiring compliance oversight, it is the responsibility of the student and Faculty Project Advisor to obtain approval from the appropriate compliance committee(s) prior to the initiation of the research project.
 Allow sufficient time for the review and approval process which could take up to ten weeks.

 The URISC Advisory Panel is composed of faculty members appointed by the Vice President for Research who represent the diversity of the University's research enterprise.
-Since proposals are evaluated by faculty members from a variety of disciplines, the proposals should be written at a level understandable to reviewers outside the student’s specialty.
-Proposals that describe the research project to this general audience, providing clear explanations of the purpose, student’s role, importance and methodologies of the proposed topic, and avoiding the use of jargon and unexplained acronyms, will fare better than those written to reviewers from a highly focused discipline perspective.
+Proposals should be written at a level understandable to reviewers outside the student’s specialty as they are evaluated by faculty members from a variety of disciplines.
+Proposals that describe the research project to this general audience, providing clear explanations of the purpose, student’s role, importance and methodologies of the proposed topic, and avoiding the use of jargon and unexplained acronyms, will fare better than those written from a highly focused discipline perspective.